 One of Portugal’s famous desserts is Pasteis de nata.
 The Portuguese custard tarts have a crispy, flakey, buttery tart shell baked with an eggy custard that is slightly carmelized like a creme brulee with hints of lemon and cinnamon in the custard.

 Macau’s adoption of Pasteis de nata is due to the Macau’s history as a former Portuguese colony.
 Macau’s Chinese cooks made their own version of pasteis de nata that is creamier, a little bit less sweet, and more egg-y in flavor.
 Chinese people refer to this dessert as “Po Tat” (Portuguese tart).
+A reader shared that a man named Andrew Stow is most famously associated with Po Tats.

 You might have also heard of “Daan Tat” (sounds like “don tot”) which is a Hong Kong version of an egg custard tart.
 A daan tat is usually a shortbread or a flakey fluted crust baked with a bright yellow custard.
 The custard will be even more egg-y and firmer compared to a po tat.
 It’s much more common to find daan tats than po tats at dim sum restaurants and Chinese bakeries.